 National Service Animal Eye Exam Month

-Since 2008, 52,000 working and service animals have received free exams through the program.
-Every year, about 8,000 animals take part in the program to better their vision including search and rescue, disability assistance, guide, bomb/military and also certified, current registered therapy animals.
+Since 2008, nearly 60,000 working and service animals have received free exams through the program and every year, about 7,500 animals take part in the program to better their vision.
 Likewise, about 270 veterinary ophthalmologists in the U.S., Canada and Puerto Rico get involved in the program every year.
-This service doesn’t’ just help animals eyesight, but their owners finances too, $2,600,000 in total over the past ten years.
+This service doesn’t just help animals eyesight, but their owners finances too, $2,600,000 in total over the past ten years.
 That is a lot of money and animals that the ACVO has helped so far, and they are hoping that more people will learn of what they do and what their hard working members can accomplish together.
+By visiting the webpage of the event at https://www.acvoeyeexam.org/, you can see photos of some very happy service animals who have benefitted from this event.